Gasper-Hribar/RPI_Powermeter/README.md

 3. Additional connectivity:
   - Adding a connectivity option between the Raspberry Pi and a PC.
 One possibility could be via MQTT, but it would require some sort of "global" MQTT broker.

+## TO-DO

+- Fix the bug of auto range, when the thing jumps uncontrolably and does not settle.
+- Fix the thresholds.
+On the borders the range should be full in one way.
+- Find a new way to search for the optimal range.